PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - In-app simulation video recording and saving.

-These were excluded to maintain a clear scope focused on creating a funcstional, user-friendly turn-based RPG battle simulator.
+These were excluded to maintain a clear scope focused on creating a functional, user-friendly turn-based RPG battle simulator.

 ## 6. Technical Stack & Requirements